 In ancient India, the lives of the people are plagued by drought, famine, constant warfare and the injustices of the strict caste system.
 The intertwining lives of many unhappy souls are drawn together by the birth of the young prince Siddhartha, who embarks on a spiritual journey, becomes Buddha, "the Enlightened One," and attempts to bring about a spiritual rebirth of the people in this desperate age.

 The series was published in English by Vertical Inc. in 8 volumes in both hardcover and paperback format.
 Hardcover was released from October 1, 2003 to December 1, 2005 while paperback was released from May 2, 2006 to July 3, 2007.
 A complete paperback box set was released on July 1, 2014.
-The publisher has been digitally releasing the series since November 1, 2017.
+The same publisher digitally published the series from November 1, 2017 to February 7, 2018.
 It was also published in Brazilian Portuguese by Conrad from February 2005 to March 2006.

 Buddha is an epic.
 And by 'epic', it must not be understood as the term defined by that which appeals to those who want jaw-dropping, blood-pumping battles, or a superhero that can defeat powerful magical beings with a mind of steel.
 Rather, in this case, it refers to a lengthy work that follows heroic endeavors on a grand scale.
 As strange as this may seem, Buddha fits that definition, presenting a sublime narrative that blends elements of history, religion, politics, and mythology.